openstack/api-site/firstapp/source/introduction.rst

 using compute resources in order to run your application on an OpenStack cloud.

-From here, you should go to :doc:`/scaling_out` to learn how to scale your application further.
-Alternatively, you may jump to any of these
+From here, go to :doc:`/scaling_out` to learn how to further scale your application.
+Or, try one of these steps in the tutorial:
-sections:

-* :doc:`/durability`: Learn how to use Object Storage to make your application more durable
+* :doc:`/durability`: Learn how to use Object Storage to make your application more durable.
-* :doc:`/block_storage`: Migrate the database to block storage, or use the database-as-a-service component
+* :doc:`/block_storage`: Migrate the database to block storage, or use the database-as-a-service component.
-* :doc:`/orchestration`: Automatically orchestrate the application
+* :doc:`/orchestration`: Automatically orchestrate your application.
-* :doc:`/networking`: Learn about more complex networking
+* :doc:`/networking`: Learn about complex networking.
-* :doc:`/advice`: Get advice about operations
+* :doc:`/advice`: Get advice about operations.
 * :doc:`/craziness`: Learn some crazy things that you might not think to do ;)

 Complete code sample
 ~~~~~~~~~~~~~~~~~~~~

-The following file contains all of the code from this section of the tutorial.
+The following file contains all of the code from this section of the
-This comprehensive code sample lets you view and run the code as a single script.
+tutorial.
+This comprehensive code sample lets you view and run the
+code as a single script.

-Before you run this script, confirm that you have set your authentication
+Before you run this script, confirm that you have set your
-information, the flavor ID, and image ID.
+authentication information, the flavor ID, and image ID.

 .. only:: shade